 - The mother of the baby if the mother is named on the certificate.
-If the baby has been given up for adoption, the biological mother is not authorized to order a birth certificate.
+If the baby has been given up for adoption, the biological mother cannot order a birth certificate.

 - The father of the baby named on the certificate.
-If the father is not legally married to the mother of the baby and a voluntary acknowledgment of paternity was not established, the biological father is not authorized to order a birth certificate.
+If the father is not legally married to the mother of the baby and a voluntary acknowledgment of paternity was not established, the biological father cannot order a birth certificate.

-Orders from persons who are legal guardians will be filled after we receive a photocopy of the legal guardianship document, custody document, notarized power of attorney, etc. If a child is a ward of the state, the foster parent should have a permission note on letterhead from the children’s agency.
+Orders from people who are legal guardians will be filled after we receive a copy of the legal guardianship document, custody document, notarized power of attorney, etc. If a child is a ward of the state, the foster parent should have a permission note on letterhead from the children’s agency.
 Copies of all legal documents should be attached to the order form.

-Certified copies for individuals who were born in Oregon more than 6 months ago must be obtained from the Oregon Center for Health Statistics (Vital Records).
+Certified copies for individuals who were born in Oregon six months ago or longer must be obtained from the Oregon Health Authority.